syntaxfm/website/shows/318 - reactathon.md

 MagicBell, the embeddable notification inbox - [magicbell.io](https://magicbell.io).
 Use the coupon code SYNTAX to get a 20% discount if you sign up in the next two weeks.

 ## Sentry - Sponsor
-If you want to know what's happening with your errors, track them with [Sentry](https://sentry.io/).
-Sentry is open-source error tracking that helps developers monitor and fix crashes in real time.
-Cut your time on error resolution from five hours to five minutes.
+If you want to know what’s happening with your code, track errors and monitor performance with Sentry.
+Sentry’s Application Monitoring platform helps developers see performance issues, fix errors faster, and optimize their code health.
+Cut your time on error resolution from hours to minutes.
 It works with any language and integrates with dozens of other services.
-Syntax listeners can get two months for free by visiting [Sentry.io](https://sentry.io/) and using the coupon code "tastytreat".
+Syntax listeners new to Sentry can get two months for free by visiting [Sentry.io](https://sentry.io/) and using the coupon code TASTYTREAT during sign up.

 ## Show Notes
 04:17 - All I Want for Christmas *in React* is: